♥ Teach yourself to play bridge

 Try to avoid memorizing.
 Focus on the logic behind the rules and how that reasoning can be used to make other decisions in the bidding and play.
 Your goal is to throw away the "cheat sheet" and rely on your judgment.

 Keep playing.
 Experience is the best teacher, especially for improving card play.
-Practice with the solitaire games and LTPB hands as often as possible.
+Practice with the online solitaire games as often as possible.

 Keep learning.
 These 12 steps cover just the basics, but that's all you need to start enjoying bridge and acquiring more skills.
 As you become comfortable with what you've learned here, you may want to add to your bidding system and explore other aspects of the game.
 These sites are excellent resources: